pxmch/cas-fee-notesapp/README.md

 Run `npm start` within the directoriy of the app.
 The server will listen on http://localhost:3001.

 Starting the app:
-To start the client, open http://localhost:3001/index.html in a webbrowser
+To start the client, open http://localhost:3001/index.html in a web browser

 ## Development
 Running `gulp build` generates a `/dist` folder with the frontend client.
 This is the directory from where the server serves the client.